vincentandreas/spectre-go/README.md

 ```
 ### Different with the official one:
 #### Using REST API
-It's based on REST API for generate the password.
-Sure, it's not as safe as generated locally.
+The original one have the web view, but I haven’t implemented that, so I choose to make that as a REST API.
+It’s not as safe as generating locally, for sure.

 #### Caching using Redis
 I'm doing experiment, by using redis for saving generated password temporarly,